ElsaTam/obsidian-fancy-a-story/README.md

 # Licenses

-The code is under the MIT license.
+As of 2024-10-24, the code is available as open source under the [GNU General Public License version 3 (GPLv3) License](LICENSE).
+It was previously released under the MIT License.

 It uses different assets (fonts, images, icons) that are embeds in the CSS directly.
 You can find all the associated licenses in [docs/docs/assets_licenses.md](docs/docs/assets_licenses.md).